ClinicalTrials.Veeva

 About

-This randomized controlled study evaluates whether virtual reality (VR) can reduce pain, anxiety, and stress during subcutaneous venous port implantation in adult oncology patients.
+This randomised controlled study evaluates whether virtual reality (VR) can support patient comfort and help reduce anxiety and stress during subcutaneous venous port implantation in adult oncology patients.
 Patients will be assigned to standard care or standard care with VR intervention.

 Full description